Many SUP brands expected a comeback to a more rational market in 2022, with moderate and sound growth. How did things play out eventually?

-In 2022, the majority of SUP brands did cope with the increased costs of material/shipping, not reflected (that much) of the MSRPs.
+In 2022, the majority of SUP brands did cope with the increased costs of material/shipping, not reflected (that much) in the MSRPs.
 What about the 2023 models?

-Inflatables: Which new technologies & models are you implementing in 2021?
+Inflatables: Which new technologies are you implementing in 2021?

 When it comes to the order forms, do you have any piece of advice for retailers? (quantities, categories, inflatable to hardboard ratio, restocking schedule…)